manakmishra/MineClone/README.md

 <!--Features-->
 ### Features

-* Perlin noise to procedural generate world and place biomes.
+* Perlin noise to procedurally generate world and place biomes.
 * Grassland, Forests and Desert biomes (more to be added)
 * Randomized Caves
 * 2D and 3D clouds using reference noise map
 * Simple inventory system
-* Diffuse lighting similar to original game.
+* Dynamic diffused lighting similar to original game.
 (Because of this I did not use the standard lighting system in Unity)
 * Added a in-Engine texture atlas packer tool

 **NOTE:** After implementing cross-chunk diffuse lighting, game is not working as expected.
 I'm currently working to resolve this issue.